dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * an array of objects is displayed as a table
 * if the object has exactly the key "img" (with optional width and height), the result is displayed as an HTML image with the value of the img field being used as the image src attribute
 * if the object has exactly the key "href" or the keys "href" and "label", the object is displayed as a hyperlink (note that absolute or relative links to another page in the app are specified without the "slash hash" part of the URL - for instance, the href "Info" or "/page/Info" links to the Info page)
+* if the object has exactly the key "qrcode", the string is displayed as a QR code

 Example:
 ```